agentN86/half-cord/README.md

 Half-Cord is a simple implementation of adding Discord's rich presence to Half-Life.
 This project is currently **in progress,** so expect bugs and more.
 This project will be open source once its released.
 This project will firsted be worked on in <img src="windows.png" width="15"/> Windows, so <img src="mac.png" width="15"/> Mac and <img src="linux.png" width="15"/> Linux will come next once the Windows version is done.

 # Example
 Here is an example of the rich presence in action.
+Of course, the "Half-Cord" will not be seen, just "Half-Life".

 ![image](example.png)